shikokuchuo/mirai/README.md

     Rscript --vanilla -e 'mirai::serverq(8,"tcp://192.168.0.2:5555")'

+–

-Calling `daemons_view()` will now always show one daemon.
-However network resources may be added and removed as required, and tasks are automatically distributed to all available server processes.
-The number of connections will show the actual number of instances connected into the client (2 in the example below).
+Back on the client, calling `daemons_view()` will now always show one daemon.
+However network resources may be added and removed as required, and tasks are automatically distributed to all server processes.
+The number of connections will show the actual number of instances connected to the client (2 in the example below).

 ``` r
 daemons_view()